xeolabs/xeometry-guide/fittingThingsInView.md

 > A boundary is an axis-aligned bounding box \(_AABB_\) in World-space, given as an array of
 > values `[xmin, ymin, zmin, xmax, ymax, zmax]`.

-Fly camera to fit a model in view:
+Flying the camera to fit a model in view:

 ```javascript
 viewer.viewFit("saw", function() {